vncloudsco/nginx-love-dev/apps/docs/guide/introduction.md

 ## Who is this for?

-ngNginx WAF is designed for:
+Nginx WAF is designed for:

 - System administrators managing multiple Nginx instances
 - DevOps engineers looking for a centralized Nginx management solution